-6Due to the presence of risk-free bonds, deposit demand depends on both the deposit rate set by bank i and the policy rate, as demonstrated by (B.6) and (B.7) in the Online Appendix.
+&lt;sup>5Due to the presence of risk-free bonds, deposit demand depends on both the deposit rate set by bank j and the policy rate, as demonstrated by the first-order conditions (B.7) and (B.8) in the Online Appendix.

-7With constant returns to scale, frictions in bank lending would become much less relevant.
-Any shortfall in investment by bank-dependent firms would be almost entirely undone by non-bank-dependent firms in equilibrium (Koby and Wolf, 2020).
+&lt;sup>6With constant returns to scale, frictions in bank lending would become irrelevant.
+Any shortfall in investment by bank-dependent firms would be undone by non-bank-dependent firms in equilibrium (Koby and Wolf, 2020).